Francis Lederer: Personal life

 Lederer, who became very wealthy, invested in real estate, especially in the Canoga Park community (which included West Hills, as defined in 1987).
 He was active in local and Los Angeles civic affairs, philanthropy and politics.
 He served as Recreation and Parks Commissioner for the city of Los Angeles and received awards for his efforts to beautify the city.
 He was the honorary mayor of Canoga Park for some time.
 He became involved with peace movements, taught acting, and was one of the founders of the American National Academy of Performing Arts in Los Angeles, and the International Academy of Performing Arts in Washington, D.C.
 In 2000, the Austrian government honored him with the Cross of Honor for Science and Arts, First Class.

 Lederer was married three times.
 His first marriage was to Ada Nejedly, an opera singer.
 The year they wed remains undetermined, but records show that the couple divorced in 1928.
 In 1937, he married the actress Margo; they divorced three years later.
 Lederer's final marriage was to Marion Eleanor Irvine, a native of Canada who lived most of her life in California.
 They wed there in 1941, and over the years he and Marion remained active in supporting various community projects and international humanitarian services, including the promotion of UNICEF.
 They remained together for nearly six decades, until his death in 2000.

-Francis Lederer worked until the week before he died, at the age of 100, in Palm Springs, California, one of the last surviving World War I veterans of the Austro-Hungarian Army.
-He is interred in the mausoleum at Forest Lawn Memorial Park in Cathedral City, California.